brenns10/alien-console/README.md

 - `/etc/alien-console/alien-console.conf`, OR
 - `/usr/share/alien-console/alien-console.conf`

-See `etc/alien-console.conf` for a sample (which should be installed at `/usr/share/alien-console`).
+See `etc/alien-console.conf` for a sample configuration file (which should be installed at `/usr/share/alien-console`).

 Screenshots
 -----------